iskenderulgen/Word2Vec-Keyword-Extraction-and-Text-Classification/README.md

-# Keyword Extraction and Text Classification
+# Apache Spark Keyword Extraction and Text Classification

 This project demonstrates a simplified or go-to approach to text classification by leveraging unsupervised learning to generate pseudo-labels for supervised (or semi-supervised) training.
 In the early stages of the project, labels are not available, so we rely on a Word2Vec model to extract keywords from a Reddit comments dataset.
 These keywords then serve as a basis to train a Logistic Regression classifier for final text classification.
 This project is available for research and educational purposes.